BetsaPasta Updated & Healthier Meatball Recipe for 2019

 *Saute’ the shallots in 2 Tbsp.
 EVOO* until transparent.
 Set aside to cool.

-*Place beef or beef blend in a bowl and add breadcrumbs, whisked eggs, Parmigiano Reggiano, cooled caramelized shallots, parsley, ketchup, oregano, salt and fresh ground pepper
+*Place beef or beef blend in a bowl and add breadcrumbs, whisked egg yolks, Parmigiano Reggiano, cooled caramelized shallots, parsley, ketchup, oregano, salt and fresh ground pepper

 *Blend with your hands until mixed well and shape into large golf ball size balls.
 Be gentle when rolling your meatballs…do not hard pack.